dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 There will be multiple values from the ReviewMapper, since there can be multiple reviews by the users.

 The reducers collects the output from both the mappers and joins them.
 The output is business_name, city, users count followed by comma separated list of user_id.

-Ideally, the userids should be replaced by the usernames.
-Take a look at the next tutorial [User names with distributed cache](usernames_with_distributed_cache.html) on how to output the user names instead of user_ids.

 The reducer code is shown below: